ziur/sdfc-idea/_docs/update.md

 ### Using folders parameter:

-In this example Class1.cls and trigger1.trigger was updated.
+Scenario:

+In this case Class1.cls was changed and Class2.cls was deleted, Trigger1.trigger was added and Object1__c.object was changed. and I just want to deploy classes and triggers updated and not the others files changed.

+To cover this scenario you should write the next command:

 	$ gradle update -Pfolders=classes,triggers